falconmick/tdd-demo/packages/slide/slides.md

 {click}
 From there we focused on fixing any compilation or failed test such that we could get back into a green state.
-The golden rule there being that we take the path of least resistance to get back green, even if that step feels a little silly, if it completes another red green cycle it is the correct solution.
+The golden rule there being that we take the path of least resistance to get back green, even if that step feels a little silly, then it is the correct solution.
 We will simply form another cycle to deal with the silliness.
 -->

 ---